How To Use Wax Strips for Baby-Smooth Skin, According To a Dermatologist

 Are Wax Strips Safe?

-There are plenty of steps you can take to avoid this from happening to you.
-Dr. Howe recommends that you “do not re-wax if a first stripping leaves behind a few stray hairs.”
+There are plenty of steps you can take to avoid this from happening.
+Dr. Howe recommends you “do not re-wax if a first stripping leaves behind a few stray hairs.”
 Yes, being completely hairless is always the goal, but do not repeatedly run the same wax strip over the same section of your body.
 “Having already done one wax stripping, the stratum corneum (the outermost layer of your epidermis) is already temporarily thinned—because waxing exfoliates off some stratum corneum along with the hairs—so you’re too vulnerable at that point to risk a second stripping,” he says.

 How to Take Care of Your Skin After You Wax